tmhglnd/abstraction-minified/README.md

 This installation is a derivative of the `.abstraction()` installation that was originally commissioned by the [CODA Museum](https://www.coda-apeldoorn.nl/) in Apeldoorn, The Netherlands.

-# This all was possible thanks to the following great platforms and libraries
+This project was made possible thanks to the usage following amazing platforms and libraries:

 - Raspberry Pi
 	- [https://www.raspberrypi.com/](https://www.raspberrypi.com/)